 Daughter Olive "Jeanne" Rossomme (1928-1978) was born in 1928.
 Circa 1946, she was a student nurse in the School of Nursing at Washington (PA) Hospital.
 At some point she married (?)
 Thomas and lived in Uniontown.
 She died in 1978.
 Burial of the remains was in Sylvan Heights Cemetery in Uniontown, with her stone marked "In Memory of Jeanne Rossomme."

 ~ Daughter Evelyn (Minard) Augustine ~

-Ray was a member of the A.J.
+Ray was a veteran of World War I as a member of a Salvage Division.
+He went on to spend his working years as a coal miner.
+He was a member of the A.J.
 Allen Class of Calvary Methodist Church in Uniontown, and often was pictured in the local newspaper in connection with class projects.

 Evelyn and her sisters Olive Crawford and Evelyn Augustine attended the 1930 Minerd Reunion, held in Shady Grove Park, Uniontown.
 They were named in a related news story in the Huntingdon (PA) News.